cambridgeltl/ContrastiveBLI/README.md

 - Transformers >= 4.4.2

 ## Get Data and Set Input/Output Directories:
-The data for our main experiments are obtained from the [XLING](https://github.com/codogogo/xling-eval), and we include a simple script to download its BLI dictionaries and preprocessed word embeddings.
+The data for our main experiments are obtained from the [XLING](https://github.com/codogogo/xling-eval) (8 languages, 56 BLI directions in total), and we include a simple script to download its BLI dictionaries and preprocessed word embeddings.
 ```bash
 sh get_data.sh
 ```
-We also evaluate BLI for <ins>lower-resource languages</ins> with [PanLex-BLI](https://github.com/cambridgeltl/panlex-bli) data.
+We also evaluate BLI for <ins>lower-resource languages</ins> with a subset of [PanLex-BLI](https://github.com/cambridgeltl/panlex-bli) (15 lower-resource languages, 210 BLI directions in total) data.
 The code for deriving the monolingual word embeddings is available at [./Get_PanLex_Data](https://github.com/cambridgeltl/ContrastiveBLI/tree/main/Get_PanLex_Data).

 Please make sure that the input and output directories are correctly set before running the code.
 See [./SetDirectories.md](https://github.com/cambridgeltl/ContrastiveBLI/blob/main/SetDirectories.md) for details.